-It was also supported by our generous sponsors and community partners: Sorensen Media Group, Pacific Daily News, University of Guam College of Liberal Arts and Social Sciences, Future Smiles Orthodontics, JamzMedia, Wendy’s & Coldstone Creamery, and I PInangon Campus Suicide Prevention Program
+It was also supported by our generous sponsors and community partners: Sorensen Media Group, Pacific Daily News, University of Guam College of Liberal Arts and Social Sciences, Future Smiles Orthodontics, JamzMedia, Wendy’s & Coldstone Creamery, Moylan's NetCare, and I PInangon Campus Suicide Prevention Program

 Unspoken; A Mental Health Anthology

 Breaking Wave Theatre Company and the UOG Theatre presented our production of Unspoken; A Mental Health Anthology - a collection of local works and an original musical that explored the topics of mental health and suicide prevention.
 The show was composed of three components, beginning with Let’s Talk, a piece that was completely written and performed by high school participants.
 It was a collection of letters, scenes, and movement pieces that all addressed mental health from the teenage perspective.
 Following this was Community Speaks, a short series of locally written monologues, poems, and songs that all engaged in the larger show theme of mental health and suicide prevention.
-The show oncluded with On the Inside: A Mental Health Musical, written by Joyce Torres and CJ Ochoco, with musical arrangement by Shannon San Nicolas.
+The show included with On the Inside: A Mental Health Musical, written by Joyce Torres and CJ Ochoco, with musical arrangement by Shannon San Nicolas.

 With a team of over 70 actors, authors, technicians, and more involved with the show, this project represented Breaking Wave Theatre Company’s vision to unite artists for social causes and to give back to the community through the arts.
 Unspoken; A Mental Health Anthology aimed to open up the conversation about mental health and suicide prevention in hopes of breaking the silence and fighting the stigma surrounding this issues.